 More and more phone manufacturers on the market are switching to USB-C ports as a one-size-fits-all connection for power, file transfer, and audio connection.
 As such, the headphones market has followed suit and started releasing more models that come with USB-C analog cables.
 Some USB-C headphones are wired-only, while others offer the flexibility of being used wirelessly, too.

-We've tested over 515 pairs of headphones, and below are our recommendations for the best USB-C headphones you can buy.
-Also, check out our recommendations for the best headphones, the best Bluetooth headphones, and the best true wireless earbuds.
+We've tested over 720 pairs of headphones, and below are our recommendations for the best USB-C earphones and headphones.
+For more picks, check out our recommendations for the best headphones, the best Bluetooth headphones, and the best true wireless earbuds.

-Our recommendations above are what we think are currently the best USB-C headphones for most people in each price range.
+Our recommendations above are what we think are currently the best type-C earphones for most people in each price range.
 We factor in the price, feedback from our visitors, and availability.

 If you want to check out our reviews yourself, here is the list of all our reviews of USB-C headphones.
 Be careful not to get too caught up in the details.
 While no headphones are perfect, most are great enough to please almost everyone, and the differences are often not too noticeable unless you look for them.